OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     [EM] Timeout reached for VM [0] to report

 In this scenario only the VNF node is successfully deployed, but no Kubernetes nodes.

-To troubleshoot, log in to the VNF node via SSH, then run as root:
+To troubleshoot, log in to the VNF node via SSH.
+Then, check if the VNF is able to contact the OneGate server on the Front-end node by running this command as root:

 .. prompt:: bash $ auto

    [root@VNF]$ onegate vm show

-to check if the VNF is able to contact the OneGate server on FN.
 A successful response should look like:

 .. code-block:: text